Ready to learn together, share crisp ideas, and harvest new connections in breakout sessions at the Teacher-Powered Schools National Conference?

 Kendra Phelps, Cincinnati Public Schools

 This session introduces Peer Assistance and Review (PAR).
-In PAR, Consulting Teachers and a PAR Board (composed of teachers and administrators) mentor and assess the performance of newly-hired teachers and/or those with low teaching evaluation scores.
-Included is an overview of PAR programs in 27 school districts and presentations from Consulting Teachers in two districts.
+In PAR, Consulting Teachers and a PAR Board (composed of teachers and administrators) mentor and assess the performance of newly hired teachers and/or tenured teachers with low teaching evaluation scores.
+Included is an overview of PAR programs in 27 school districts and presentations from a Consulting Teacher, PAR Board Co-Chair, and PAR Program Coordinator.

 Tim Quealy, Avalon School